cdtinney/tinney.dev/data/posts/_drafts/2019-12-31-gatsby-contentful-netlify.md

 title: "How-To: Gatsby + Contentful + Netlify"
 ---

-How-To: Setup Gatsby with a Contentful CMS integration deployed to Netlify with production and staging/preview environments.
+Figure out how to setup Gatsby with a Contentful CMS integration and deploy it to Netlify with production and staging environments.

 <!-- end -->